imkailey/JRNL/live.md

 # Live Aid research doc

+### classifieds
-- for some reason all of the newspaper postings selling tickets to Live Aid don't show prices
+- for some reason all of the newspaper classifieds selling tickets to Live Aid don't show prices
   - very reasonable
   - was this regular for newspapers of the time
 - Stuart Ramser knows mom